Street Fighter Alpha: Warrior’s Dreams

 Trivia

-• Street Fighter Alpha is really known as “Street Fighter Zero”, as it takes place earlier in the game’s canon.
+• Street Fighter Alpha is known as “Street Fighter Zero”, as it takes place earlier in the game’s canon.
 The only problem is that much of the original history is a bit fuzzy since Bison now has a place where he once did not.
-It’s also why Rose mimes a “Z” in her opening cinematic.
+It’s why Rose mimes a “Z” in her opening cinematic.

 •

-Speaking of, a poster of the movie can be seen on the window of the 24 Hour SonSon store in Ryu & Guy’s background.
+Speaking of, a poster of the movie can be seen on the window of the 24-Hour SonSon store in Ryu & Guy’s background.

 • Some interesting cameos in the game, and not just of people.
-Besides a young Guile, Cody and Jessica watching Charlie fight, the SonSon store is outside of E.Honda’s bath house from the original Street Fighter II.
+Besides a young Guile, Cody, and Jessica watching Charlie fight, the SonSon store is outside of E. Honda’s bath house from the original Street Fighter II.
 The Roman Coliseum and the Great Wall of China also make an appearance.
-There’s been an argument as to whether DeeJay, in a very, very young looking body can be seen in the night city stage.
+There’s been an argument as to whether DeeJay, in a young-looking body, can be seen on the night city stage.

 • Versus books created a maximum-number combo in the Practice Mode, if I remember correctly I believe it was with Rose.